FluffyBullet/exertFitness/README.md

 ### Fixed
  1. Inner HTML removing instantly after applying function.
     * Within the function, an HTML script was drafted to input on the page.
 As this was not pushed or appended to a variable listed above the information was removed causing the display to temporarily showing the expected result then disapearing
+ 2. If table allowed 3 and 4 to be displayed with different answers, but 5 was not showing
+    * Amended as changing matching to equal to rather than strict equal to.
+ 3. Imported tables not showing headers
+    * formatting error, as displayed with th in each row instead of th with splitting cells by td.
  4. Nav bar not extended to full width on calculator page.
     * Fix - this was caused by CSS Styling as the display was fit-content rather than fixing to screen width.
  5. Values showing as object then string, despite logging parseInt.